 International Lamb Profile

 World sheep and lamb numbers are similar to those that existed in the 1960s.
-However, productivity increases have caused total world production to climb from 11 billion pounds in 1965 to 18 billion pounds in 2011.
-China is the largest producer with 4.4 billion pounds followed by the European Union (1.9 billion pounds), Australia (1.4 billion pounds), and New Zealand (1 billion pounds).
-Although world production has increased, demand has increased more than supply and resulted in record prices over the past 2 years.
+However, productivity increases have caused total world production to climb from 11 billion pounds to 18 billion pounds.
+China is the largest producer followed by the European Union, Australia, and New Zealand.
+Although world production has increased, demand has increased more than supply and resulted in record prices recently.

-Since 1990, Australian sheep inventories have declined from 170 million head to 70 million head.
-New Zealand’s inventory has also declined about 50% over that period to 32 million head.
-Inventories in the European Union declined from 140 million head in 1990 to 100 million head in 2011.
-China’s inventories are similar in 2011 to that experienced in 1965.
+Australian sheep inventories have declined to 22 million head in 2016.
+New Zealand’s inventory has also declined to 23.7 million head in 2016.
+Inventory in the European Union was 98 million head in 2013.
+China’s inventories have been growing substantially, making them the top producer.
 Some growth in sheep numbers has occurred in India, Pakistan, and North Africa.
 Although world inventory numbers have declined, productivity increases have increased world lamb and mutton production levels.
-Productivity has increased almost 60% since 1965.
 Production of lamb meat has increased in both India and China over the past decade.
-However, production in Australia, New Zealand, and the European Union has been flat since 1965.

-Although world per capita lamb consumption totals just over 4 pounds annually, U.S. per capita lamb consumption was only 0.88 pounds in 2011.
-In contrast, annual per capita consumption in Australia and New Zealand totaled 26 pounds and 25 pounds, respectively.
-Per capita consumption in Africa is about 5.5 pounds.
+Although world per capita lamb consumption totals just over 4 pounds annually, U.S. per capita lamb consumption was only 0.7 pounds in 2014.
+In contrast, annual per capita consumption in Australia and Kazakhstan totaled 19 pounds and 18 pounds, respectively.
+Per capita consumption in Africa is about 4.5 pounds.

 Australia and New Zealand are the world’s principal lamb and mutton exporters.
 Australia exports 44% of its lamb production and 80% of its mutton crop.
-In 2011, Australia exported 648 million pounds of lamb and mutton valued at AU$1.1 billion.
 New Zealand exports 80% of its lamb production annually and 84% of its mutton.
-In 2011, New Zealand exported 750 million pounds of lamb and mutton valued at NZ$2.9 billion.

-The United States is the largest export market for Australian lamb and accounted for 32% of total Australian lamb export value in 2011 followed by the Middle East, European Union, and China.
-In terms of volume, exports to the United States, the Middle East, and China were similar in 2011.
-Australia exported 3.1 million live sheep in 2010 valued at AU$298 million.
+The United States is the largest export market for Australian lamb, followed by the Middle East, European Union, and China.
+In terms of volume, exports to the United States, the Middle East, and China are similar.
 Key markets for live sheep exports include Jordan, Qatar, and Kuwait.

 The European Union accounts for 57% of New Zealand’s lamb export value.
 Principal New Zealand export markets in terms of volume were the United Kingdom (19%), China (12%), and the United States (7%).
 In terms of value, the United Kingdom was New Zealand’s largest market followed by the United States and Germany.
 New Zealand’s primary export market for live sheep is Saudi Arabia.

 The United States exports only minimal amounts of lamb (about 2% of domestic supplies).
 The U.S. sheep industry exports cull ewes and rams to Mexico where they are slaughtered to produce mutton.
-Total live sheep exports were 80,000 head in 2010 but only 13,000 head in 2011.
+Total live sheep exports have been decreasing drastically in recent years.
 The reduction in live animal exports was primarily the result of lower U.S. culling rates given current record domestic lamb prices.

 The European Union is the world’s largest lamb and mutton importer (490 million pounds annually).
 The United States and China each import about 140 million pounds.
 Income growth in many developing countries has increased lamb meat imports.
 For example, China’s per capita lamb consumption has increased about 4% since 1980.
 But, with a population that exceeds 1 billion, even small percentage increases in per capita consumption have required China to increase imports by 500% over the past 20 years.